Chapter 25:

 “I said I was fine!”

-Rionriv pointed over my head and, with a whisper of quick words, launched a lightning bolt past me.
+Rionriv whipped around, pointing over my head as, with a whisper of quick words, she launched a lightning bolt past me.
 The thunder echoed out from the alley, reverberating through the campus streets.
-Looking behind me, I stared at the smouldering pages of the mimic tome.
+Covering my ears, I looked behind me and stared at the smouldering pages of the mimic tome.

 “Ahg, too loud!”
-I grumbled and hit my ears.
+I grumbled and hit my head in a failed attempt to stop the tinnitus.
 “Ri, I know you can handle yourself.
 That’s not in question.
 But my job is to be the shield, and your job is to keep your distance.
 Would you have reacted the same if Aes jumped in front of you?”

 “I am not!
 Take that back!”

-“Well, well, well—” A gravelly voice interrupted the verbal sparring.
+“Well, well, well—” The gravelly voice interrupted the moment.
+“Thought I heard vermin.”